 Meet Nathalie: "I’ve worked for a smaller company and for one of the Big Four.
 It is very clear that Datashift has the best of both worlds."

 Datashift keeps growing and attracting new talent, but now we want to put some of our more senior colleagues in the spotlight.
 Nathalie has been with Datashift since the beginning and was Datashift's second employee.
-In this interview with Nathalie, she talks about her decision to join and looks back on those first six years.
+In this interview with Nathalie, she talks about her decision to join and looks back on those first eight years.

 When exactly did you start?
 What made you decide to sign with Datashift?